Open-Attestation/documentation-website/docs/verifiable-document/document-template.md

 import { templates } from "./customTemplate";

 export const registry: TemplateRegistry<any> = {
-  default: templates,
   COC: templates
 };
 ```

-*Note: The `default` template is a special template that will be used as the fallback template when a template of the correct name cannot be found.*

 ### Multiple views for a Template

 An OA document may have multiple views, each of them rendered in a separate tabs.
-The views are defined in the `templates` array in `index.tsx` of the template folder.
-Each of these views can have its own id, label and template code.
+The views are defined in the configuration withing the specific templates.
+In the repository, one view is declared in `src/templates/customTemplate/index.tsx` within the `templates` array variable.

 For our Certificate of Completion, we will only use a single view.
 So we will remove any additional views and rename the first view's label as "Certificate".